Our Verdict

 Battery Life

+We tested this model with a 1.3 Ah battery in the package we purchased.
 To evaluate and compare the battery life of each tool head-to-head, we used each drill to drive in 16 normal wood screws and then drill three holes with the 1" paddle bit, repeating this until the drill's battery died.
 Points were awarded based on the total number of cycles accomplished.
 The DCD771C2 has a 1.3 Ah battery, which only made it through four full cycles of this, dying after driving in the first two screws of the fifth.
 For comparison, the best drills did over ten cycles, but most of those had a 1.5 Ah or 2 Ah battery.

-The DCD771C2 did redeem itself a bit by including two batteries, so you can at least always have one on the charger while you are working and by charging faster than average.
+The DCD771C2 redeemed itself a bit by including two batteries, so you can at least always have one on the charger while you are working and by charging faster than average.
 It takes less than an hour — 58 minutes — for the included charger to completely recharge a dead battery.

 Convenience

 It's super easy to swap batteries on this drill, with an easy-to-release locking button, and the battery slides in and out effortlessly.
-However, this drill does lack a battery meter, so you don't have a concrete way of knowing how much battery life you have remaining.
+However, this drill lacks a battery meter, so you don't have a concrete way of knowing how much battery life you have remaining.
 The DCD771C2 is about the average weight for these products — just shy of 3.5 lbs with the battery installed.

 It has two different gear ratios, with rpm ranges of 0-450 or 0-1800.
 The chuck can expand to up to ½", but we were a little bummed out that this drill did not include a belt clip, though one can be equipped if purchased separately.